 What if we’re trending down?

 Whatever you do, don’t budget for another decrease.
-Cast a faith-filled vision for your budget.
+Cast a faith-filled vision for your annual budget.

 Set Your Budget’s Expenses